Get more from your Personal Home Manager . . .

 For your programmable thermostat to work properly and save you money on your energy bill, there are five things that you need to do:

 Be sure that the desired times and temperatures are properly set up for how you live.
 In other words, make sure that your thermostat is set to turn up and down your temperature at the proper times.
-If you haven't taken the time to set the your your temperatures properly, you will find yourself overriding the programs which defeats the purpose of having a programmable thermostat.
+If you haven't taken the time to set your temperatures properly, you will find yourself overriding the programs which defeats the purpose of having a programmable thermostat.
 And if you don't know how to set up your programmable thermostat, then you should contact your manufacturer, who usually has a toll-free customer service number.
 They can walk you through exactly how to set up your programmable thermostat.

 Be sure that the clock on your programmable thermostat is set for the correct time of day and the correct day of the week.If the time and day are wrong, then you will not have the temperatures adjusted for when you want them to be.
 Especially check around changes in daylight savings times, when the clock in your programmable thermostat will likely need to be reset.